 Commitment to Open Government, Bipartisanship and Innovation

 In advocating for the needs of working families, Ron wants a tax code that gives small businesses and families an opportunity to get ahead, not one that rigs the rules for multinational corporations or the mega-rich.
 He led a pioneering expansion of unemployment benefits to help workers shoulder the economic burden of the COVID-19 health crisis, which economists say added more than $200 billion to the economy at a time when it was desperately needed.
-He updated the "Medicare Guarantee" with improved services for seniors with chronic illnesses, advanced the Family First Act to improve care for vulnerable families and kids, and as the first to promote internet policies that ensure free opportunities for Americans to learn and find good-paying jobs.
+He updated the "Medicare Guarantee" with improved services for seniors with chronic illnesses, and during the COVID-19 pandemic, he secured Medicare coverage for telemedicine so homebound seniors could safely access medical care.
+Ron advanced the Family First Act to improve care for vulnerable families and kids, and as the first to promote internet policies that ensure free opportunities for Americans to learn and find good-paying jobs.
 Ron was also the first to introduce federal legislation to give all Americans the opportunity to vote by mail.

 Moreover, when principles are at stake, however, Ron Wyden never shies from standing alone, even when it means taking on powerful interest groups or his own party.
 His lone stand against the PROTECT IP Act (PIPA) and its predecessor, the Combating Online Infringement and Counterfeit Act (COICA), put a spotlight on the problematic legislation being fast tracked through Congress and served as a rallying point for the historic Internet protests that ultimately toppled the bills.
 He stood alone on the floor of the Senate to block right wing efforts to overturn Oregon's Death with Dignity law; a law that Oregon voters have passed twice.
 He went head-to-head with the E.P.A. to reduce cancer-causing benzene in gasoline sold in Oregon, and key elements of Wyden's Kinship Care Act were included as part of major reforms improving the nation's foster care system.
 Wyden's provisions recognized and strengthened support for kinship care, the full-time care and protection of children by relatives.